Srll/Adversarial-Attacks-Pytorch/README.md

 ### Alternative method:
-**NOTE: This is will not work for experiments other than those in the thesis**
+**NOTE: This will not work for experiments other than those in the thesis**

 To evaluate transferability on already existing adversarial examples generated in the targeted/untargeted attacks above, one needs to save the generated adversarial examples from the targeted/untargeted attacks as new datasets.
 This is more complicated than the transferability evaluation above but was done to during the experimental results in the thesis.